resure/dotfiles/README.md

-1. Install Powerline
-   (http://askubuntu.com/questions/283908/how-can-i-install-and-use-powerline-plugin, system-wide installation so you should fix powerline path in tmux and zsh configs if you want to use per-user method)
-2. Link config files to your home directory (example: `ln -s ~/dotfiles/tmux.conf ~/.tmux.conf`)
+Clone repository and link config files to your home directory (example: `ln -s ~/dotfiles/tmux.conf ~/.tmux.conf`)

+Don't forget to change credentials in gitconfig.

 Additional steps for Zsh:

 1. Create ~/.zshrc file with `source "{THIS_REPO_PATH}/zsh/zshrc"` content
+2. Add `PS1="%n@%m:%~%# "` to your ~/.zshrc if you want to remove username and hostname from the prompt

 Additional steps for Vim: